benmaier/epipack/paper/paper.md

-*epipack* solves the raised issues by offering a simple, process-based framework that allows researchers to quickly prototype and modify compartmental epidemiological models and to investigate their behavior based on analytical, numerical, stochastical, and network-based simulations, facilitated by a visualization framework and parsimonious, customizable interactives.
+*epipack* solves the raised issues by offering a simple, process-based framework that allows researchers to quickly prototype and modify compartmental epidemiological models and to investigate their behavior based on analytical, numerical, stochastic, and network-based simulations, facilitated by a visualization framework and parsimonious, customizable interactives.